The Carter Blog

 Our first autism program launched in fall 2015, then called Sensory Saturdays, and was geared toward families who have a child(ren) on the spectrum plus siblings who were not.
 It was offered once a month.

 We created more universally designed tools (resources that can be accessed, understood, and used to the greatest extent possible—such as raised line drawings, sounds, scents, and more); restructured the program; worked to develop community partners, and integrated more training for frontline staff.
 For the program, we kept it free, theme-based, and on a Saturday morning, but not much else was the same.
-Now called Sensory Explorations, it’s a two-hour, drop-in program offered three times a year.
+Now called Sensory Explorations, it’s a one-and-a-half-hour, drop-in program offered two times a year.
 Families can come and go as they please during this time.

 An adult shows an art activity to a young child in a stroller as Carter educators watch.